hexbus/ppebcr-docs/README.md

 ## 📋 Overview

-The PPEB-cr uses external PSRAM modules to enable SAMS and advanced memory features.
+The PPEB uses external PSRAM modules to enable SAMS and advanced memory features.

 Because PSRAM chips can vary significantly in timing tolerance, JasonACT developed a standalone memory test utility to validate stable operation at specific Pico clock speeds.